Akash52/Akash52/README.md

 	“Be curious about everything.
 Never stop learning.
 Never stop growing.”

 	“Life is simple.
 Are you happy?
 Yes?
 Keep going.
 No?
 Change something.”

+	“Feelings are just visitors.
+Let them come and go.”
 </details>